Pell Stream Hut

 Provisions on Site

 There is an untracked route up into the head of Pell Stream and over saddle 1345m into the Maruia valley.
-The river is OK travel however there is a lot of windfall in the streambed and a few waterfalls and bluffs in the head that need negotiating.
+The river is OK travel however there is a lot of windfalls in the streambed and a few waterfalls and bluffs in the head that need negotiating.
 An easier option is to sidle up and along the bush faces on the TL of the Pell, staying a reasonable distance above river the whole way.
 The forest is very open silver beech and pretty good travel mostly.
 It gets a bit thicker and scrubbier in the head of the valley but there is a good deer trail through a lot of it.
 Where the river bisects the 1000m contour, swing SE and head straight up the bush faces to Point 1300m.
 Sidle from here around the 1300m to the saddle at Point 1345m.
 Drop directly from here into the catchment below.
 A steep scree takes you into the head of a small side creek.
 Sidle out of this on the TR at about 1060m and make a line through the bush, roughly SE, down into the Maruia.
 You should come out on a river flat 15 minutes upstream from Cannibal Gorge Hut.
 Allow a good 5-6 hours for this crossing.

 The tops above the Glenroy River can be accessed up the TR branch of the Pell.